amplience/amplience-sfcc-composable-commerce/docs/amplience/personalised-experiences.md

 You can create as many Personalised Experiences as you want.
 Each Personalised Experience contains the following:
-- an active flag, used to filter our experiences globally
+- an active flag, used to filter experiences globally
 - one segment, selected using the eCommerce Toolkit extension
 - one optional category, also selected using the eCommerce Toolkit extension
 - a ranking, the higher the ranking, the higher priority it will be